 - Advocate and support accessibility through assigning internal responsibility, and aligning the required resources and behaviours to targeted initiatives, programs, and policies

 - Consider accessibility of people with disabilities as part of the regular development and ongoing review of existing policies and practices

-- Amend existing policies as needed to comply with the law in any jurisdiction Economical operates
+- Amend existing policies as needed to comply with Accessibility Legislation

-- Inform employees of their obligations and accountabilities to adhere to the requirements of the policy as an element of their work performance and a condition of employment
+- Inform employees of their obligations and accountabilities to adhere to the requirements of this Policy as an element of their work performance and a condition of employment

-- Implement, monitor, and evaluate compliance to the Accessibility Policy in their business unit
+- Implement, monitor, and evaluate compliance to this Policy in their business unit

 - Ensure employees are responding to requests for accommodation in a timely manner